ptjahjadi/Fusion-ART-Model/Code/README.md

-# Fusion ART Code by Patrick Tjahjadi, Prof. Tan Ah-Hwee and Dr. Budhitama Subagdja
+# Fusion ART Code by Patrick Tjahjadi

 ## Prerequisites and Setting Up
 This model is written in Jupyter Notebook version 4.4.0 using Python version 3.7.1.
 The following software are required